Colin Clark (filmmaker): Documentary filmmaker

+Marriages

 Clark was married three times.
 His first brief marriage was to prima ballerina Violette Verdy in the 1960s.
 Their marriage ended in divorce.
-His second marriage, to Faith Shuckburgh (née Wright), ex-wife of Julian Shuckburgh, lasted nine years.
+His second marriage, to Faith Shuckburgh (née Wright), daughter of Beatrice Wright and ex-wife of Julian Shuckburgh, lasted nine years.
 At 50 he married Helena Siu Kwan, daughter of Cheung Wan Li of Hong Kong, and they had a son Christopher Ming Clark (b.
 1986).

+Retirement and death

 He retired from filmmaking in 1987 to live in Hammersmith and write books.
 He died in December 2002 in London, and was survived by his third wife and their son, and a stepson from his second marriage, Ben Shuckburgh.